-When we transfer the concept to humans in organizations, things aren't quite so straightforward.
-In fact there is an academic movement called positive organizational studies within which the concept of positive deviance is debated and discussed (Spreitzer and Sonenshein, 2004).
-The idea of deviance has a long history with multiple meanings and controversies in social research, and positive implies an evaluative stance that is far from simple or obvious.
-It is easy to imagine problem deviants and conflict over an evaluation as to whether or not it is positive or negative.
+When we transfer the concept to humans in organizations, things are not quite so straightforward.
+In fact, there is an academic movement called positive organizational studies within which the concept of positive deviance is debated and discussed (Spreitzer & Sonenshein, 2004).
+The idea of deviance has a long history with multiple meanings and controversies in social research as well, and positive implies an evaluative stance that is far from simple or obvious.
+It is easy to imagine problem deviants and conflict over an evaluation as to whether it is positive or negative.

-For the moment, though, let's ignore the problems and stay with the family law story.
-Given the leverage point-- the barrier between personal narrative and legal schema--positive deviance leads to the next question: Are there places in the organization where ideas and practices have already been tried that might help re-shape that lever, places where the fulcrum might be found for maximum effect with minimum force?
+For the moment, though, let us ignore the problems and stay with the family law story.
+Given the leverage point-the barrier between personal narrative and legal schema positive deviance leads to the next question: Are there places in the organization where ideas and practices have already been tried that might help reshape that lever, places where a fulcrum might be found for maximum effect with minimum force?